-Puff pastry is best served fresh, and if you don’t plan to bake them all at once the uncooked empanadas freeze well.
+Puff pastry is best served fresh, and if you don't plan to bake them all at once the uncooked empanadas freeze well.
 Simply freeze on a tray (make sure they are not touching one another), then transfer to a freezer bag.
-Bake them as usual but add a few minutes to the time.
+Bake them straight from frozen but add a few minutes to the time.

 Food images and recipe © Christian Leue